 Suffix: Apply a suffix to the saved file. e.g. filename-squashed.jpg

 Sounds: Enable and disable the interface sounds.
-(I love the sounds, but I know it's not to everyone's' taste!)
+(We love the sounds, but we also know it's not to everyone's' taste!)

 Hints & Tips